10-11 Sept 2024

 Afternoon excursion

 We continue downstream until 4 o’clock – time for our next excursion.
 The river is wide, perhaps a half mile on either side of our ship.
-The sun is just above the canopy, temperatures are cooling, and breezes are much appreciated.
+The sun creeps above the canopy, temperatures are cooling, and breezes are much appreciated.
 The heat of the day seems to be exiting.

-We board launches and lazily meander into the quiet and narrow tributaries.
-Trees are beautifully mirrored in the water and eyes continually scan the treetops for birds, mammals, and hopefully a Howler monkey.
+We board launches and lazily meander into quiet, narrow tributaries.
+Trees are beautifully mirrored in the water and eyes continually scan the treetops for birds, mammals, and hopefully a howler monkey.

-While hard to imagine the loss of trees while here, this rainforest is disappearing at an alarming rate due to deforestation and other human activities.
+This rainforest disappears at an alarming speed due to deforestation and other human activities.
 The rate of deforestation can vary year by year, but in 2022 over 5,000 square miles were lost; in 2023, another 4,200 square miles were lost.
-Totaled, that is about the area of the state of Maryland.
+Totaled, that represents about the area of the state of Maryland.
 Since the 1970s, the Amazon has lost around 20% of its original forest.
 This mostly arises from illegal logging, mining, cattle ranching, and of course climate change.

 We stealthily move further into a tributary, circling an island of trees and rocks.
 During rainy season, the water will cover this land, and the trees will remain inundated for months, unharmed.

 We scan the canopy for monkeys and birds.
-While we overhear much screeching and bird conversations, little is seen.
+While I hear much screeching and bird conversations, little is seen.
 Nothing hinders our launch as we rope tree branches and pulled them out of the way, or use the machete to chop through brush.

 This is a beautiful undulating river, deceptively calm and quiet.